10 CBA practice questions with full explanations on every option. Original questions written against the current CNCF curriculum.

 Reveal answer and explanations

-ATo manage npm dependency versions across the monorepo
+ATo replace npm dependency versions across the monorepo

 Incorrect.
 Dependency versions are managed by package manifests and the workspace tooling.